'GMA' Deals & Steals on last-chance holiday gifts

 Tory Johnson has exclusive "GMA" Deals and Steals on last-chance holiday gifts.

-You can score big savings on products from brands such as Dearfoams, MYTAGALONGS and more.
-The deals start at just $2.50 and are up 70% off.
+You can score big savings on products from brands such as Bombas, Wildgrain and more.
+The deals start at just $4.50 and are up 80% off.
 Find all of Tory's Deals and Steals on her website, GMADeals.com.

 Deal details: